Searching for

 Mark Sarkisian (Chair)

 Architecture composed of regular and repetitive elements are often structurally efficient and resolve the concern of budget and ease of construction.
-But the aesthetic results can be very divergent: while many are considered mediocre for lacking of statement and visual impact, few became remarkable for comprehending minimalism and forming visual impact through an extraordinary sense of order.
+But the aesthetic results can be very divergent: while many are considered mediocre for lacking a statement and visual impact, few became remarkable for comprehending minimalism and forming visual impact through an extraordinary sense of order.

 Turning Torso, Mälmo. © Yao Xiao.